carolineyu0921/markdown/README.md

 	If you are a provincial agency, you are required to comply with the Directive.
 The [Agencies and Appointments Directive](http://intra.ops.myops.gov.on.ca/cms/tiles.nsf/(vwReadResourcesByRefId_Content)/cpd2015.01.30.12.43.41.NSU_res/%24File/Agencies_Appointments_Directive.pdf) can help you determine if you are a provincial agency.
 It defines the characteristics of a provincial agency as follows:

-	- is established by government through a constituting instrument (under or by statue, Order in Council or regulation);
+	- Is established by government through a constituting instrument (under or by statue, Order in Council or regulation);
-	- is accountable to a minister for fulfilling its legislative obligations, the management of resources it uses, and its standards for any services it provides;
+	- Is accountable to a minister for fulfilling its legislative obligations, the management of resources it uses, and its standards for any services it provides;
 	- The majority of its appointments are made by the government;
 	- Is not organizationally part of a ministry but is part of the Government of Ontario;
 	- Has authority and responsibility, granted by the government, to perform an ongoing public function or service that involves adjudicative or regulatory decision-making, operational activity, or an advisory function.